 The store also is educational, with a variety of vintage honey gathering and extracting equipment on display, as well as a working hive, where visitors can watch the busy bees at work through a pair of plexiglass shields.

 They also have a brace of pamphlets that explain the health benefits of honey and suggested cooking tips and recipes.
 One even shows the ingredients to a refreshing “Foaming Vanilla Honey Bath.”

 For those who still are not certain which bottles to purchase, there is a honey tasting tray in the back of the store so customers can sample the available varieties.

-It takes a bit to find The Bee Barn on Steve Roberts Special – but when on your way through the back roads of central Florida it is well worth the stop.
+It takes a bit to find The Bee Barn on Steve Roberts Special.
+But when on your way through the back roads near Zolfo Springs it is well worth the stop.
 Please let them know on social media you heard about it here.

-You also can visit our Florida Fun Zone Facebook page or drop us a line at firstname.lastname@example.org.
+You also can visit our Florida Fun Travel Facebook page or drop us a line at firstname.lastname@example.org.